Replication in Visual Diffusion Models: A Survey and Outlook: Understanding

 To complement insights from a data perspective, this section demonstrates how training methods can influence replication in visual diffusion models.
 It specifically examines the roles of a \textit{deterministic sampler} and \textit{model capacity}.
 To deepen the analysis of model behavior, we additionally review \textit{new metrics} developed specifically for assessing replication.
 The illustrations of these are shown in Fig. \ref{Fig: understanding} (b).

 \textbf{Deterministic sampler.} Deterministic samplers are mechanisms used in visual diffusion models to generate data in a repeatable and predictable manner.
 The researchers \cite{yi2023generalization} find that deterministic samplers lead to generated samples that are highly correlated with the training set.
 This high correlation indicates that the model is replicating patterns seen during training rather than generating truly novel data.
 Further, \cite{zhang2023emergence} demonstrates that while deterministic samplers can lead to replication, they can also support generalization under appropriate training conditions.
+More recently, \cite{cfgmemorize2025} shows that classifier-free guidance (CFG) within the attraction basin of training samples can directly cause memorization, providing a mechanistic explanation for why high guidance scales amplify replication.

 \textbf{Model capacity.} Model capacity refers to a machine learning model’s ability to fit a wide variety of functions, which is determined by the model's complexity.
 Complexity factors include the number of parameters, the depth of the model, and the model’s structure.
 In visual diffusion models, replacing the commonly-used U-Net backbone \cite{ronneberger2015u} with a transformer \cite{vaswani2017attention} -- referred to as Diffusion Transformers (DiTs) \cite{peebles2023scalable} -- results in a higher model capacity.
 Although models with greater capacity often achieve lower Frechet Inception Distance (FID) and better visual fidelity, they are also more prone to replicating training data.
 For instance, \cite{somepalli2023understanding} demonstrates that large models with substantial capacity can retain detailed information from the training data, which may lead them to replicate these details during inference.
 Furthermore, \cite{chen2024towards} finds that high-capacity models, due to their complexity, are more likely to replicate training data, particularly under conditions of insufficient data diversity or small dataset size.